openframeworks/ofBook/20_intro_to_graphics/chapter.md

 # Graphics #

+**TO DO**
+- Break apart the chapter into more clearly defined sections
+	- Each section should have an overview paragraph to give readers a better roadmap of what is coming
+	- Optimally, I'd like each section to have suggestions of advanced extensions that could be made to the project
+- Write introduction section
+- Fill in missing graphics and update ugly graphics
+- Insert three small sections: saving a rasterized graphic, saving a vector graphic and saving an animation
+- Cut the Revursive Generative Color Composition section (possibly weave the HSB color model into one of the existing sections)
+- Write addons/more info section

 **Introduction TDB**

 I'm aiming to make sure we don't lose any beginners, so I realize that this chapter may be overly pedantic.
 It can be tightened up in revisions.